Sutra 1.2 — Oh… this is about my mind, not yoga poses.

 What exactly is yoga?

-Most of us first meet yoga through the body — stretching, balancing, breathing, but the Yoga Sutras point somewhere deeper.
+Most of us first meet yoga through the body — stretching, balancing, breathing — but the Yoga Sutras point to something deeper: the mind.

 The Sanskrit word citta refers to the mind in its broadest sense — the whole field of thoughts, memories, reactions, and perceptions that move through us during the day.